 - Check developer’s track record.
 Okay, so let’s say there’s an app you really want but there are no reviews on it and you don’t feel like waiting.
 You can always check the developer’s other apps to see if they have a reputable track record.
 If this is their first app, though, you’re back to square one and your best bet is to be safe than sorry.

 - Be wary of third-party app markets.
 The truth is, all app markets have some degree of risk to them.
 If the Play Store can let slip a few malware apps, then it’s safe to assume that no app markets are completely safe.
 At the very least, stick to the reputable ones like the Amazon Appstore.
+And make sure you know how to avoid malvertising on the web.

 - Be careful when granting Superuser privileges.
 For those of you who have rooted your Android devices, make sure you limit Superuser privileges only to the apps you trust 100%.
 If you grant Superuser access to every app that asks for it, then you’re just asking for malware to gain full control of your device.